desalegna/MMALVIZ/README.md

 The dataset is included in this repository under `api_call_images/` and `network_traffic_images/`, with one subfolder per malware family for each modality.

-### Client Data Partitioning

-The dataset is first split using a stratified 80/20 train-test split, with no sample shared between partitions.
-The training partition is then distributed across clients in one of two ways:

-- **IID** — each client receives a proportional share of every class (`iid_partition()` in each script).
-- **Non-IID** — each client receives a class-skewed share drawn from a Dirichlet distribution, with concentration parameter α ∈ {0.2, 0.5, 2.0} controlling the degree of heterogeneity (lower α → more skewed).
-Lower α values simulate stronger label-distribution imbalance across clients.

-Each client constructs its N-way K-shot episodes locally from its own training partition.

 If your local folder names differ, update the paths in each script's `Config` class: